TD-Dan/Sunwai/Sunwai.md

 **Toki o sun!** = "Language is wisdom!"
 ### Tought shapes world.
 Tought is language.
 Therefore language shapes world!
-It is not triial how we speak and think.
+It is not trivial how we speak and think.
 The ideas contained in words affect the way we think and act.
-Therefore it is critical that we use a language that contains the right
+Therefore it is critical that we use a language that contains the right values.

 **Sun wai oum.
 Sun o toki.
 Sunta toki wai wai oum!** = "Tought shapes world.
 Tought is language.
 Therefore language shapes world!"